top of page

 Gluten-Free Bagel Stuffing - amanda macgregor - food allergy recipes

-Based on the people we have spoken to, they either absolutely love stuffing or wholeheartedly hate it.
-Being two people who fall into the "absolutely love stuffing" category, we don't know how someone could possibly hate it.
+Based on the people we have spoken to, they either love stuffing or wholeheartedly hate it.
+Being two people who fall into the loving stuffing category, we don't know how someone could hate it.

 On a mission to rekindle the love of stuffing, we recreated the recipe we adore so much, using gluten-free bagels by The Greater Knead in replacement of bread.

-Instead of that mushy consistency from traditional bread stuff, the dense and chewy bagels add a whole dimension to the stuffing flavor.
-Try this delicious and enjoyable gluten-free stuffing recipe, using a package of The Greater Knead's plain bagels, or any of the savory flavorings of your choosing.
+Instead of that mushy consistency from traditional bread stuffing, the dense and chewy bagels add a whole dimension to the dish.
+Try this delicious and enjoyable gluten-free stuffing recipe, using a package of The Greater Knead's plain bagels, or any of the savory options.
 We tried this recipe with the Everything bagel, and, let us tell you, it was EVERYTHING delicious!
+We have also tried it with poppy and the onion bagel, both great options for this recipe.

 Have fun with this recipe and, even more importantly, have a great and food-safe Thanksgiving gathering!